theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/documentation/introduction/saplibraries.md

 To use ERPConnect you need also the following SAP libraries.<br>
 You can find the SAP Libraries in the SAP Marketplace download area.

+### Netweaver RFC Library

+ERPConnect supports the Netweaver RFC (SDK) as of version 4.6.0. <br>
+For 64-Bit environments the following DLLs are required (XX can vary depending on the version of the NW RRC Libraries):
+- sapnwrfc.dll
+- icuucXX.dll
+- icudtXX.dll
+- icuinXX.dll

+Copy the 64-Bit Version of NW Libraries to the `\System32` folder.<br>
+Copy the 32-Bit Version of NW Libraries to the `\SysWoW64` folder.

+If no protocol is defined when opening an SAP connection, the connection uses the Netweaver RFC library by default.

 ### Client Protocol RFC (librfc32.dll)

 Copy the 64-bit version of librfc32.dll to the `\System32` folder. <br>